mdbytes/ChatApp/README.md

 "The complete node.js developer course" by Andrew Mead which can be found
 at: https://www.udemy.com/course/the-complete-nodejs-developer-course-2/

 This app has been deployed to heroku at: https://dashboard.heroku.com/apps/mdbytes-chat-app

+Updating heroku stack.